mmorandini/Eazymovin/README.md

 <p>The idea came from the fact the I have always found the home searching process quite hard, especially because most of the flats I viewed turned out to be much worse than they seemed to be on the adverts.</p>

-<p>I therefore thought that adding a rating system to process would have saved a lot of time to home-searchers</p>
+<p>I therefore thought that adding a rating system to the process would have saved a lot of time to home-searchers</p>

 <p>The app is built using Embedded Javascript for the front-end and Node.js for the back-end, and relies on the Zoopla.com API for the actual property search.</p>